 - when necessary to protect the safety, property or other rights of HSF, its representatives, and users of the Services, including to detect and protect fraud;

 - with other charities, through an exchange list brokerage, unless you have opted-out.
 Specifically, HSF may trade your name and mailing address, but never your email address, with other charities.
-Prior to trading your information, you will always be given the opportunity to opt-out.
+You will always be given the opportunity to opt-out.

 - with your consent; or